sullivg2/sullivg2.github.io/advisory.md

 ## Companies

-Here is a list of organizations who I actively advise for or am involved with in some capacity:
+Here is a list of companies who I have advised for.

 ### [faastRuby](https://faastruby.io/)